Philippines Polymer Origins: China vs Korea vs Middle East

 - Competitive leverage: Chinese pricing provides a reference point that can be used to negotiate Korean incumbent pricing

 For full landed cost worked examples, including Philippines BOC clearance costs, arrastre, and THC, see China-to-Philippines Polymer Import Guide.
-For an explanation of the CTO/PDH feedstock cost advantage underlying Chinese polymer pricing, see CTO, PDH, and Naphtha: Why Chinese Polymer Prices Are Structurally Lower.
+For an explanation of the CTO/PDH feedstock cost advantage underlying Chinese polymer pricing, see Why Chinese Polymer Is Cheaper: CTO/PDH Feedstock Guide.
+For Chinese producer profiles by grade, see Chinese Polymer Producers: Grade Guide for Philippines Buyers.